 Supporting dynamic learning

-Killarney Heights Public School shares the impact of piloting innovative teaching practice to engage students and to foster future-focused skills.
+Killarney Heights Public School shares the impact of piloting contemporary teaching practice to engage students and to foster future-facing skills.

 Location: Tralee Ave, Killarney Heights